Position: Evaluation of ECG Representations Must Be Fixed: Extending Current Benchmarks

-\item \textbf{Structural Disease} involves tasks that probe the heart's morphology, such as systolic function and valvular disease.
+\item \textbf{Structural Disease} includes tasks that probe cardiac morphology or function, such as systolic function and valvular disease.
 Labels for these are often derived from contemporaneous imaging including echocardiography and cardiac MRI.
 EchoNext is an open-source dataset of paired ECG and echocardiogram findings containing relevant labels \cite{poterucha2025}.

 \item \textbf{Hemodynamic State} targets inference of cardiac filling pressures, e.g., mean pulmonary capillary wedge pressure (m\textsc{PCWP}) and flows \cite{schlesinger2022}.
 Ground truth for these labels often comes from right heart catheterization.
-Much of the literature on these tasks use proprietary data.
+Much of the literature on these tasks uses proprietary data.
 Publicly, MIMIC-IV contains some paired bedside-monitor ECG and invasive blood pressure signals \cite{moody2022}. \end{enumerate}

-In addition to task family, downstream targets can be separated into \emph{diagnosis} and \emph{patient forecasting}. \emph{Diagnosis} involves estimating patient state at the time of an ECG, e.g., if a patient currently exhibits a left ventricular ejection fraction (LVEF) below 40\%. \emph{Patient forecasting} involves risk prediction over a future horizon, e.g., will a patient develop LVEF below 40\% within 1-year.
+In addition to task family, downstream targets can be separated into \emph{diagnosis} and \emph{patient forecasting}. \emph{Diagnosis} involves estimating patient state at the time of an ECG, e.g., if a patient currently exhibits a left ventricular ejection fraction (LVEF) below 40\%. \emph{Patient forecasting} involves risk prediction over a future horizon, e.g., will a patient develop LVEF below 40\% within one year of ECG acquisition.

-In Section \ref{sec:empirical-study}, we evaluate current ECG representations on exemplar tasks from the taxonomy defined above.
-We find that performance can vary widely across the different kinds of tasks.
-Additionally, we note that our proposed taxonomy is a starting point rather than an exhaustive catalog of ECG applications.
-We believe the community must come to a consensus on a set of clinically grounded tasks.
+In Section \ref{sec:empirical-study}, we evaluate current ECG representations on exemplar tasks from the framework defined above.
+We find that performance can vary widely across task types.
+Our proposed taxonomy is a starting point rather than an exhaustive catalog of ECG applications.
+Future benchmarking should not be limited to (or necessarily include) them.
+We believe the community should come to a consensus on a set of clinically grounded tasks that belong in a standard ECG representation learning benchmark.